I. What Is CloneDeploy Proxy DHCP

 Traditionally when a client requests an ip address, it will send out a discover broadcast to port 67 asking for a dhcp offer.
 Your dhcp server will respond with the ip address among other things.
 The Proxy Server will also be listening on port 67 but on another server and will also send out an offer, but only if it is a PXE boot request.
 The proxy offer will only include the server identifier and and option 60 with a value of PXEClient.
 Once the client receives this offer it will realize that option 60 has been set to PXEClient.
 This instructs the client to send another request to the Proxy DHCP server on port 4011 to get the boot options.
 The proxy server is also listening on port 4011.
 CloneDeploy Proxy DHCP will then send an acknowledgement to the client with the ip address of your tftp server and boot file name based on the settings in config.ini

-PC PXE Operation When Installed On Same Server as DHCP(Not Ideal – Only suitable for a single subnet / vlan)
+PC PXE Operation When Installed On Same Server as DHCP

-* Not all DHCP servers will allow another application to bind to port 67, if this is the case you must set listen-dhcp to false in CloneDeploy Proxy DHCP and set option 60 to PXEClient on the DHCP server.
+If installing on an existing DHCP server, port 67 is already in use and the proxy cannot bind to respond to discover requests.
+You must set listen-dhcp to false in CloneDeploy Proxy DHCP and set option 60 to PXEClient on the DHCP server.

 If using CloneDeploy Proxy for Apple NetBoot, you must be able to bind to port 67.
 It does not listen on port 4011 like PC PXE booting.
-It can be used on an existing DHCP Server, or somewhere else.
+It cannot be used on an existing DHCP Server.
 Review the PC operations above for more info.
 It responds to DHCP Inform requests and sends the appropriate NBI list, as well as the Tftp Server Address and the Web Server path for the NetBoot Image.

 When using the proxy server for Apple NetBoot, multiple servers are supported, as well as load balancing among the servers.
 It supports setting the startup disk by holding the N key during bootup or from the boot selection screen when holding option during boot.
 It also supports using the startup preference pane.
 It may or may not work with Apple NetBoot servers that are not served via CloneDeploy.
 It depends how they are implemented.
 For example when using multiple CloneDeploy proxy servers, each one is smart enough to know to only respond to requests intended for that specific server.
 If you are using something like JAMF NetSUS, it is unaware that multiple servers are in use, and always responds to requests even if not intended for it.
 The easiest solution if you are using an incompatible server is to let CloneDeploy host those NBI’s also.